About Pediatric Bipolar Disorder

 - Start a mood chart for your child today.
 Make daily notes of your child's mood, behavior, sleep patterns, events, medications.
 Include statements by the child that seem odd or concern you.
 Share your notes with the professional who evaluates your child and with the doctor who eventually treats your child.

 - Compile a brief family history on both sides.
 Include family members who have abused alcohol or drugs.
 Include family members who have been diagnosed with mood disorders, bipolar disorder, or other psychiatric diagnoses.
 Remember that even if a family member was not diagnosed, it may be a critical link if that person was hospitalized, attempted or completed suicide, or has a history of numerous marriages, fighting, or reckless behavior.

 - Keep a notebook or file in which you keep records of each doctor visit and results of lab tests.
 This notebook will be a good place to keep a list of all medications your child has trialed, the dates, the doses, and the effects.
 You can keep your mood charts in here too.
 And your family history.

 - Educate yourself about bipolar disorder.
-Join The Balanced Mind Foundation and connect with others on The Balanced Mind Foundation’s message boards and online support groups.
+Join The Balanced Mind Parent Network and connect with others on The Balanced Mind Parent Network’s message boards and online support networks.
 We’re here to help you.
 Later on, you can volunteer to help others!